-Berlin is one of the cities with the most appealing museums line up.
-Be it history, art, or technique, you will find at least a few museums here that will fit your profile.
+Berlin is one of the cities with the most appealing museum lineups.
+Whether you like history, art, or technique, you will find at least a few museums here that fit your profile.

-There are so many exhibitions, museums, documentation centers, and art collections to choose from that you will need more than a couple of days to see everything you want to see.
-And with so many options, it could be difficult to know what to choose.
+There are so many exhibitions, museums, documentation centers, and art collections to choose from that you will need more than a couple of days to see everything you want.
+And with so many options, it could be challenging to know what to choose.

 So here you have my favorite 12 museums in Berlin that will have you covered no matter what you’re interested in: